 Camp Kipwe is an intimate and remote bush lodge located in Namibia’s arid yet starkly beautiful Twyfelfontein region.
-The specially-designed rooms are unique and private, with an outdoor bathrooms, thatched roofs and spectacular views over the surrounding area.
-A luxury thatched suite awaits you with a lounge equipped with air-conditioning, a satellite television, a double room with en-suite bathroom, laundry service and a mini-bar.
+The specially designed rooms are unique and private, with an outdoor bathrooms, thatched roofs and spectacular views over the surrounding area.

 This morning we’ll depart for Etosha National Park in the central north which is world-famous for its abundance of wildlife and premiere game viewing opportunities.
 The park is home to 114 species of mammals, including elephants, black rhinos, lions and other big cats and predators, giraffes, various antelopes and zebras, as well as hundreds of species of birds and reptiles.
 The vegetation ranges from dense bush to open plains with semi-arid savannah grasslands.
 During the dry season and in times of drought, the animals flock to the perennial springs and artificial waterholes which are maintained all over the park.